Click here to return to our Getting to Sausalito Menu

-Mill Valley – Sausalito Multi-Use Path *
+Mill Valley – Sausalito Bike Path (The Multi-Use Path)

 To reach the path from the Sausalito side, go to the corner of Gate 6 Road and Bridgeway, where Bridgeway meets Donahue and merges with Highway 101 (see map below).
 You’ll see the opening to the path between the small shopping center on the edge of the Bay and the 101 North Freeway on-ramp.

-To reach the main section of the path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
-You’ll see the north end of the path directly opposite the entrance to Lomita and stretching southward from there..
+To reach the main section of the Mill Valley – Sausalito Bike Path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
+You’ll see the north end of the path directly opposite the entrance to Lomita and stretching southward from there.

 The Mill Valley – Sausalito Bike Path Map: